aaron-c-jones/tahamonfared.github.io/_posts/2016-12-30-Classification-Part2.md

 ![](/assets/images/2016-12-30-Classification-Part2_files/figure-markdown_github/unnamed-chunk-13-1.png)

-The boundaries produced by the KNN are mental... since this was not a complex dataset and the LDA assumptions were met, we don't need such highly volatile estimates for our boundaries.
-But this could become handy when we have a harsher dataset to analyse.
+The boundaries produced by the KNN are mental... since this was not a complicated dataset and the LDA assumptions were met, we don't need such highly volatile estimates for our boundaries.
+But this could become handy when we have a harsher dataset to analyze.

-Every classifier we discussed here produced really good classification.
+Every classifier we discussed here produced acceptable classifications.
 This was in part because of wise variable selection, and in part because of the distance between two categories.
 In this simple case of classification, based on our tests of our explanatory variables, I would have chosen LDA over all other.